SeshaPhaniVV/MofVis/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+## Usability

+The MOFVis interface is designed for clarity and ease, ensuring a seamless user experience:

+- **Guided Navigation**: Navigate through the platform's features with an intuitive layout and clearly labeled controls.
+- **Real-Time Interactivity**: Live updates in data visualization respond to user actions, allowing for a hands-on analytical approach.
+- **Enhanced Accessibility**: Complex MOF data is rendered into comprehensible visual formats, making the platform valuable for both experienced researchers and educational purposes.
+- **Effortless Workflow**: From data upload to detailed analysis, each step is optimized for user convenience and efficiency.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).